Nutritional Treatment of Osteoarthritis

 Typical treatment for OA is with NSAIDs, and while these drugs are effective for pain and inflammation, they come with a number of adverse side effects including gastrointestinal issues, damage to the kidneys, and cardiovascular events.6As expected with most pharmacotherapeutic agents, prolonged use of NSAIDs does not appear to slow the progression of OA.4,5 Other drug treatments include analgesics and corticosteroids – contributing to another array of side effects.
 Of course, the drug model in treating OA – or any condition for that matter – is symptomatic relief without consideration for slowing the progression of, nor having interest in, the underlying cause of the disease.

 The First-Line Approach for OA

-Symptomatic relief, while addressing the underlying cause, cannot be overstated and a review of lifestyle choices particularly when it comes to nutrition must be considered as the first-line approach towards effective treatment of Osteoarthritis.
+Symptomatic relief, while addressing the underlying cause, cannot be overstated.
+Considering a review of lifestyle choices particularly when it comes to nutrition as the first-line approach towards effective treatment of Osteoarthritis is crucial to do so.
 There are a number of natural substances that have shown significant value in preventing and treating OA.
 These select herbs, with their unique characteristics, may indeed prove to be the nutritional treatment for osteoarthritis.
 Such nutritional support required by individuals living with this condition.